The Dream-Quest of Unknown Kadath: Plot

 Carter meets Celephaïs' king, his friend Kuranes, who became a permanent resident of the Dreamlands upon his death in the waking world.
 Longing for home, he has dreamed parts of his kingdom to resemble his native Cornwall.
 Kuranes knows the pitfalls of the Dreamlands well but fails to dissuade Carter from his quest.
 Under the pretense of wishing to work in its quarries, Carter boards a ship bound for Inganok.
 As they draw near, Carter spots a nameless island from which he hears strange howls.
 At a breathtaking summit near a quarry, Carter is captured by a merchant he had previously encountered.
 Monstrous birds fly them over the Plateau of Leng, a vast tableland populated by Pan-like horned humanoid beings.

 Carter is brought to a monastery inhabited by the dreaded High Priest Not to Be Described.
 There, Carter learns that the Men of Leng are the slavers who captured him, and had worn turbans to conceal their horns.
 He also learns that the nightgaunts do not serve Nyarlathotep, as is commonly supposed, but Nodens, and that even Earth's gods fear them.
 Carter recoils in horror as he realizes the masked high-priest's true identity.
 Carter flees through maze-like corridors, wandering through the monastery in pitch-black darkness until he chances on the exit.

-After rescuing several ghouls from Men of Leng, Carter and ghoul reinforcements attack a moon-beast outpost on the nameless rock.
+After rescuing several ghouls from the Men of Leng, Carter and the ghoul reinforcements attack a moon-beast outpost on the nameless rock.
 In a nearby city, Carter obtains the services of a flock of nightgaunts to transport himself and the ghouls to the gods' castle on Kadath.
 After a long flight, Carter arrives at Kadath but finds it empty.
 A great procession led by a pharaoh-like man arrives.
 The pharaoh reveals himself as Nyarlathotep and tells Carter that the city of his dreams is the childhood memories of his home city of Boston.
 The gods of earth have seen the city of Carter's dreams and made it their home, abandoning Kadath and their responsibilities.

-Impressed with Carter's resolve, Nyarlathotep grants Carter passage to the city to recall the gods of earth, but Carter realizes too late that the mocking Nyarlathotep has tricked him, and he is being taken to the court of Azathoth at the center of the universe.
+Impressed with Carter's resolve, Nyarlathotep grants Carter passage to the city to recall the gods of earth, but Carter realizes too late that the mocking Nyarlathotep has tricked him and that Nyarlathotep's directions have led him not to the city but to the court of Azathoth at the center of the universe.
 At first believing he is doomed, Carter suddenly remembers that he is in a dream and wakes.
 Nyarlathotep broods over his defeat within the halls of Kadath, mocking in anger the "mild gods of earth" whom he has snatched back from the sunset city.